 Mastering the Figure Eight Technique

 To be a successful musky fisherman, mastering the figure eight technique is essential.
 Musky often bite at the side of the boat, so being prepared to execute a figure eight on every cast is crucial.
 Figure eight involves making speed and direction changes as the bait approaches the boat.
 By making big turns and hanging the bait in the corners, anglers increase their chances of getting a bite.
-It is important to be prepared to go into a figure eight on every cast and to know which direction the fish takes the bait to ensure a good hook set.
+You must be prepared to go into a figure eight on every cast and know which direction the fish takes the bait to ensure a good hook set.
 Practice and confidence in executing the figure eight technique can greatly increase the chances of catching musky.